palace22/algorand-school-mega-ace-task/README.md

 Every user can became a lender accepting the borrower proposal.
 Each lender has the right to seize the collateral if the debt is not paid on time.

-#### Fix the bug
-There is a bug in this configuration that allows the loss of assets, identify it, describe it and fix it.

 #### Additional feature
-Once the bug is fixed, further features can be thought of, describing and justifying them, then they can be implemented.
+Further features can be thought of, describing and justifying them, then they can be implemented e.g. downward auction on interest, tokenize lender position, extending loan period.
 ### Judging Criteria:
 Participants will be evaluated based on the following criteria:
 - *Usability*: The user interface or interaction mechanism should be user-friendly, making it easy for users to understand and interact with the contract.